mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 *.app.localPort = 1000
 *.app.resultFile = "results/sound.wav"
 </pre></p>

+Although the `udp` module is the key module of the emulation, it does not need any configuration.
+This module acts as a bridge between the simulated and the real world.
+When instead of `UdpApp` this `ExtUdp` is used, it means that from that point on the emulation is run in the real world.
+In this case it means that here the VoIP traffic exits the simulation and enters the real operating environment of the OS, and vice versa.

 Another important point of the emulation is to set the `RealTimeScheduler` as the mean of synchronization: